What is a Personal Licence and how do I apply?

 - Is subject to a condition preventing him or her from doing work relating to the carrying on of a licensable activity.

-You must enclose the following original documents (photocopies will not be accepted):
+You must upload or enclose the following original documents (photocopies will not be accepted):

 - Original Disclosure of Convictions and Declaration certificate